bcgit/bc-lts-java/README.md

 ./build_osx.sh
 ```

+Remember: To ```cd ..``` and step back to the root of the project.

-This will create the native libraries and install it into the correct location for them to be
+This will create the native libraries and install them into the correct location for them to be
 bundled into the LTS jar.

 ##### Step 3 Build LTS jar